CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-level-content-and-style-properties.md

 You may change the amount of whitespace that is reserved around a block.
 The margin property can be used for that.
-The margin can either be a numeric value, if you want to use the same margin for all four sides around the block, or an object if you want to set the top, left, right and bottom margins seperately.
+The margin can either be a numeric value, if you want to use the same margin for all four sides around the block, or an object if you want to set the top, left, right and bottom margins separately.

 ```json
     {